tobiasbriones/ep-file-system/docs/development.md

 we can cancel it for instance.
 That is part of the job of the life cycle, so we don't leak unnecessary jobs when the app has already closed for example.

+#### Updating the UI

+I still don't have a clear panorama of doing this properly, but I guess I'll have to use a `ViewModel` with `MutableLiveData` to post the update values (percentage of uploaded/downloaded file progress).

 ### Watch Out the Log

 An old-school problem I still have is when the emulator dies, and the log is